EGO-Tech/starbase-ships/bugger/README.md

 ![Mining Console](images/mining_console.jpg)

-Align the ship to the ground and use `Hover` to automatically move the ship to within the `Hover Distance`.

 Activate `Lasers` to turn on the mining lasers which will automatically sweep from side to side.
 Activating `Advance` will slowly move the ship forward based on `Advance Time` and `Advance Thrust`.
 Adjust `Advance Time` (period to wait before each advance in seconds) and `Advance Thrust` (amount of forward thrust when advancing) if needed.

 > TIP: Increase `Advance Thrust` if needed as the ship gains more mass from filling up.

 `Collect` turns on the four ore collectors.

+> TIP: Turn on `Min Gen` and allow the generators to ramp up before starting to mine.
+Continous use of the lasers and collectors at the same time requires a `Min Generator Limit` of around 85%.

 `Mine` will activate automated mining, which will activate `Lasers`, `Advance` and `Collect`.

-TIP: Turn on `Min Gen` and allow the generators to ramp up before starting to mine.
-Continous use of the lasers and collectors at the same time requires a `Min Generator Limit` of around 85%.
+> NOTE: For safety, lasers will turn off whe total fuel is less that 2,000 units.

 ### Other Stuff